-The Children Youth and Families Act 2005 allows for two types of reports to be made if educators or staff are concerned for the safety or wellbeing of a child - a report to Child Protection Services or a referral to Child FIRST.
-More information is available at:
+The Children Youth and Families Act 2005 (Amendments to the Children, Youth and Families Act 2005 - March 2015, this paper, updated on 27 March 2015, summarises amendments to the Children, Youth and Families Act 2005 most of which are due to take effect on 1 March 2016.) allows for types of reports to be made if educators or staff are concerned for the safety or wellbeing of a child - a report to Child Protection Services or a referral to Child FIRST.